danh91/danh91/README.md

 ### Hi there, I'm @danh91 (Daniel K) 👋

-I'm a producr engineer from Canada. 🇨🇮/🇨🇦
+I'm a product engineer from Canada. 🇨🇮/🇨🇦

 I have been working as full-stack developer for just over a decade designing and building APIs and advanced frontend apps for various industries here in Canada.